 The Hubble Fund

 In addition to funding the new projects listed above, the charity makes from time to time to the Hubble Fund.
-This is a ring-fenced sum for the benefit of children and young people, held within the Parish Council's main account.
+This is a ring-fenced sum held by the Parish Council, exclusively for the benefit of children and young people.
 The purpose of the Hubble Fund mirrors the objects of the Children's Playing Field Charity.
-This back-to-back structure is deliberate as it ensures that all charity funds granted to the Parish Council are spent appropriately.
+This back-to-back structure is deliberate as it ensures that any charity funds granted to the Parish Council are spent appropriately.
 For example, the Hubble Fund covers the costs of safety inspections and the routine maintenance of the play areas, play equipment and fencing.
 Where possible the Parish Council either uses local contractors.
 Or to save money councillors do some of the non-specialist work themselves as volunteers (see image).
-The Hubble Fund enables the Parish Council to respond quickly whenever the play equipment needs repairing for safety reasons.
+Direct access to the Hubble Fund enables the Parish Council to respond quickly for example, whenever the play equipment needs repairing for safety reasons.

 Surprisingly, there is no law to say that any form of inspection must be carried out on children's playgrounds and MUGAs.
-However, BS EN 1176 recommends that routine, operational should be carried out throughout the course of each year.
-The Parish Council follows this guidance and organises daily site checks and an annual inspection from an RPII qualified inspector every autumn.
+However, British Standard EN 1176 recommends that routine, operational should be carried out throughout the course of each year.
+The Parish Council follows this guidance, and organises daily site checks and an annual formal inspection from an RPII qualified inspector.

 Good practice guidance